This post may contain affiliate links. Please see my disclosure policy for details.

 If breakfast isn’t included in your package and you’re after some cheap eats, the Taj Mahal Palace bakery ‘La Patisserie’ has some amazing pastries and cakes for cheap.

 Plus, they sell their own blend of tea which you can buy in a souvenir marble box.

 There’s also a Starbucks coffee which is located around the back of the hotel if you’re a fan of the ‘bucks.

-If you’re like me, you love an afternoon tea!
-There’s something about a posh tea and a cake that makes my heart sing!
+If you’re like me, you love afternoon tea!
+There’s something about posh tea and a cake that makes my heart sing!